A collectively curated film screening & conversation, organised by KONTEKST Collective member Aria Danaparamita.

 At a time of rising far-right violence and harsher immigration policies against people who have made the UK home, we are holding space to reflect on how borders affect our communities.
-Through films that untangle borders, join us in conversation on how to cultivate more care, compassion, and justice for migrants and refugees.
+In this programme, collectively curated by the filmmakers, join us as we explore films that untangle borders and have a conversation on how to cultivate more care and justice for migrants and refugees.

 PROGRAMME: